 Emergency Notice | Although we are in the midst of a global epidemic, we want to assure our current and inquiring clients that we are working diligently while taking all necessary and precautionary steps to ensure the safety and health of our WKW staff. ***Please note that we offer virtual meetings.***

 You may have come across the term “standard of care” while researching medical malpractice lawsuits.
 But what does it mean?

 In any industry, professionals have a duty to uphold a level of care as determined by the specifics of their field.
 Healthcare providers, similarly, must meet a similar expectation when working with their patients.

-As a legal term, and not a medical one, the standard of care is used to describe this expectation in medical malpractice lawsuits.
+As a legal term, and not a medical one, standard of care is used to describe this expectation in medical malpractice lawsuits.